 1. Cancellation prior to opening:

-If the director of procurement determines that it is in the best interests of the college to cancel a solicitation prior to opening bids or proposals, all bids or proposals received shall be returned to the vendors and a notice of cancellation shall be included.
+If the director of procurement determines that it is in the best interests of the college to cancel a solicitation prior to opening bids or proposals, all bids or proposals received will be returned to the vendors and a notice of cancellation will be included.
 Criteria for the determination may include, but not be limited to: restriction of funding for the project; imperfection in solicitation document; or defective notice of advertisement.

 2. Rejection of all bids or proposals:

-If after opening solicitation responses, but prior to award, the director of procurement determines that it is in the best interest of the college to reject all bids or proposals, all open bids or proposals shall be retained and a notice of rejection shall be sent to all firms that submitted bids or proposals.
+If after opening solicitation responses, but prior to award, the director of procurement determines that it is in the best interest of the college to reject all bids or proposals, all open bids or proposals will be retained and a notice of rejection will be sent to all firms that submitted bids or proposals.
 Criteria for rejection may include, but not be limited to: all responses exceed budgeted funds; imperfection in solicitation document discovered after public opening; or defective notice after opening that would prove injurious to responders.

 Debriefing Unsuccessful Offerors